2016 Thai constitutional referendum: Draft constitution

-Election of the Prime Minister
+Election of the prime minister

 Results

 Turnout for the vote was at 59%.
-The vote was rejected in the pro-Thaksin Isan province and even more firmly in the three Muslim majority southern provinces.
-The ‘Yes’ camp accounted for 61.4 per cent of the voter turn-out, while the ‘No’ faction could garner only 38.6 per cent, with 94 per cent of the votes counted on the day after.
+The vote was rejected in the pro-Thaksin Isan provinces and even more firmly in the three Muslim majority southern provinces.
+The ‘Yes’ camp accounted for 61.4 per cent of the voter turn-out, while the ‘No’ faction garnered 38.6 per cent, with 94 per cent of the votes counted on the day after.

 BBC reported that there are many cited reasons for the result, including repression on campaigning and criticizing the charter with only a few people that actually saw a copy.
 The drafters argued that it will address political corruption and help reform the country.
 Some trusted the military junta.
 Many voters were tired of endless political crisis and saw the charter as a way back to normality.

 By province

 Aftermath

 The next task of the Constitutional Drafting Committee was to draw up organic laws governing the new political system.
 The military continued to stay in power past the royal succession, following the death of king Bhumibol.
-The draft constitution would under go six changes at the request of the new king, Maha Vajiralongkorn, which expanded his powers, before being ratified on 6 April 2017.
+The draft constitution would undergo six changes at the request of the new king, Maha Vajiralongkorn, which expanded his powers, before being ratified on 6 April 2017.

 Political parties were expected to dissolve themselves and reform, possibly ending up as smaller parties, as the new voting system made it harder for larger parties to win an overall majority and more likely for a coalition government to be formed.

 Elections were eventually held in 2019, with the Phalang Pracharat Party, a pro-junta party, forming a coalition government.
 Prayut Chan-o-cha, prime minister and leader of the military government, was elected prime minister of the new government, with his nomination being possible because the new constitution allowed non-members of parliament to become prime minister.

-The new government will be subject to supervision by the unelected Senate as well as other constitutional bodies.
+The new government will be subject to supervision by the appointed Senate as well as other constitutional bodies.
 Impeachment of politicians has also become easier.
 Future governments are also required to adhere to the 20-year plan by the military.

 The military is expected to remain a significant actor in Thai politics for many years.